-The property has previously been altered including the dormer extensions at first floor level and it should be confirmed that all necessary permissions have been obtained.
+The subject property has been altered to form its current accommodation including the attic conversion and it should be confirmed that all necessary permissions have been obtained.

 It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available.